Gallipoli campaign: Legacy

 Along with memorials and monuments established in towns and cities, many streets, public places and buildings were named after aspects of the campaign, especially in Australia and New Zealand.
 Some examples include Gallipoli Barracks at Enoggera in Queensland, and the Canadian Armed Forces armoury in Corner Brook, Newfoundland which is named the Gallipoli Armoury.
 Gallipoli also had a significant impact on popular culture, including film, television and song.
 In 1971, Scottish-born Australian folk singer-songwriter Eric Bogle wrote a song called "And the Band Played Waltzing Matilda" which consisted of an account from a young Australian soldier who was maimed during the Gallipoli campaign.
 The song has been praised for its imagery, evoking the devastation at the Gallipoli landings.
 It remains widely popular and is considered by some to be an iconic anti-war song.

 In Turkey, the battle is thought of as a significant event in the state's emergence, although it is primarily remembered for the fighting that took place around the port of Çanakkale, where the Royal Navy was repulsed in March 1915.
 For the Turks, 18 March has a similar significance as 25 April to Australians and New Zealanders; it is not a public holiday but is commemorated with special ceremonies.
 The campaign's main significance to the Turkish people lies in the role it played in the emergence of Mustafa Kemal, who became the first president of the Republic of Turkey after the war. "Çanakkale geçilmez" (Çanakkale is impassable) became a common phrase to express the state's pride at repulsing the attack and the song "Çanakkale içinde" (A Ballad for Chanakkale) commemorates the Turkish youth who fell during the battle.
-Turkish filmmaker Sinan Cetin created a movie called Children of Canakkale.
+Turkish filmmaker Sinan Çetin created a movie called Children of Canakkale.